Mbed-TLS/mbedtls/docs/architecture/psa-storage-resilience.md

 1. Remove the key file, treating `DOES_NOT_EXIST` as a success.
 2. Call the driver's `"destroy_key"` entry point, treating `DOES_NOT_EXIST` as a success.
 3. Remove the key from the transaction list.

+#### Always-destroy strategy with a simpler transaction file

+We can modify the [always-destroy strategy](#exploring-the-always-destroy-strategy) to make the transaction file simpler: if we ensure that the key file always exists if the key exists in the secure element, then the transaction list does not need to include the driver key identifier: it can be read from the key file.

+For key creation, we need to store the key's metadata before creating in the secure element.
+Therefore the normal sequence of operations is:

+1. Call the driver's `"allocate_key"` entry point.
+2. Add the key to the transaction list.
+3. Write the key file.
+4. Call the driver's key creation entry point.
+5. Remove the key from the transaction list.

+For key destruction, we need to contact the secure element before removing the key file.
+Therefore the normal sequence of operations is:

+1. Add the key to the transaction list.
+2. Call the driver's `"destroy_key"` entry point.
+3. Remove the key file.
+4. Remove the key from the transaction list.

+Recovery means removing all traces of all keys on the transaction list.
+This means following the destruction process, starting after the point where the key has been added to the transaction list, and ignoring any failure of a removal action if the item to remove does not exist:

+1. Load the driver key identifier from the key file.
+If the key file does not exist, skip to step 4.
+2. Call the driver's `"destroy_key"` entry point, treating `DOES_NOT_EXIST` as a success.
+3. Remove the key file, treating `DOES_NOT_EXIST` as a success.
+4. Remove the key from the transaction list.

+Compared with the basic always-destroy strategy:

+* The transaction file handling is simpler since its entries have a fixed size.
+* The flow of information is somewhat different from transparent keys and keys in stateless secure elements: we aren't just replacing “create the key material” by “tell the secure element to create the key material”, those happen at different times.
+But there's a different flow for stateful secure elements anyway, since the call to `"allocate_key"` has no analog in the stateless secure element or transparent cases.

 #### Assisting secure element drivers with recovery